-FR-6218-N-01.
-The Federal Register that governs CDBG-CV funds. must have sufficient procurement processes and standards in place to manage their CDBG-MIT funds and must set forth procurement standards and processes for all local governments and subrecipients that are awarded MIT funds through a State.
+- I. FR-6109-N-02.
+This is the main Federal Register Notice that governs CDBG-MIT funds.
+It requires that States must have sufficient procurement processes and standards in place to manage their CDBG-MIT funds and must set forth procurement standards and processes for all local governments and subrecipients that are awarded MIT funds through a State. - 2.
 24 CFR 570.489(g).
-This federal regulation says that States must follow their own policies and procedures for procurement and establish standards for local governments to whom CDBG funds are awarded.
+This federal regulation says that States must follow their own policies and procedures for procurement and establish standards for local governments to whom CDBG funds are awarded. - 3.
 2 CFR 200.318-326 and WV Code 5G.
 Under the procurement policies and procedures established by the State of West Virginia, local governments and subrecipients receiving CDBG-MIT funds must follow both federal regulations at 2 CFR 200.318-26 except when procuring architecture and/or engineering services, in which case they must follow state regulations at WV Code 5G.
 In any case where the two codes conflict, the more restrictive code must be followed.